Medical thermometer

-A medical thermometer or clinical thermometer is a device used for measuring the body temperature of a human or other animal.
-The tip of the thermometer is inserted into the mouth under the tongue (oral or sub-lingual temperature), under the armpit (axillary temperature), into the rectum via the anus (rectal temperature), into the ear (tympanic temperature), or on the forehead (temporal temperature).
+A medical thermometer or clinical thermometer is a device that is used to measure the body temperature of a human or other animal.
+The tip of a thermometer is inserted into one of several locations – under the tongue (for oral or sublingual temperature), under the armpit (for axillary temperature), into the rectum via the anus (for rectal temperature), into the ear (for tympanic temperature) – or placed on the forehead (for temporal temperature).

 History

-The medical thermometer began as an instrument more appropriately called a water thermoscope, constructed by Galileo Galilei circa 1592–1593.
-It lacked an accurate scale with which to measure temperature and could be affected by changes in atmospheric pressure.
+The medical thermometer began as an instrument called a water thermoscope, constructed by Italian physicist/astronomer Galileo Galilei c.
+1592–1593.
+This instrument lacked an accurate scale with which to measure temperature, and it could be affected by changes in atmospheric pressure.

-Santorio Santorio is the first known individual to have put a measurable scale on the thermoscope and wrote of it in 1625, though he possibly invented one as early as 1612.
-His models were bulky, impractical and took a fair amount of time to take an accurate oral reading of the patient's temperature.
+Italian physiologist Santorio Santorio is the first person known to have put a measurable scale on the thermoscope; he wrote about it in 1625, though he may have invented one as early as 1612.
+His models were bulky, impractical, and took a fair amount of time to take an accurate oral reading of a patient's temperature.